julianthome/joanaudit/README.md

 * [WebGoat 5.2](https://www.owasp.org/index.php/Category:OWASP_WebGoat_Project):
   a deliberately in-secured Web application/service for the purpose of teaching security vulnerabilities
 * [Apache Roller 5.1.1](http://roller.apache.org/): a blogging application with Web Service APIs
-* [Pebble 2.6.4](http://pebble.sourceforge.net/): a blogging application with Web service APIs
+* [Pebble 2.6.4](http://pebble.sourceforge.net/): a blogging application with Web Service APIs
 * [Regain 2.1.0](http://regain.sourceforge.net/download.php?lang=de): a production-grade search engine used internally by one of the biggest drug stores in Europe
 * [pubsubhubbub-java 0.3](https://code.google.com/p/pubsubhubbub/): the most popular Java project related to the PubSubHubbub protocol in the Google Code archive
 * [rest-auth-proxy](https://github.com/kamranzafar/rest-auth-proxy): an LDAP micro-service